geudde/attic-chest/pages/13.reference/01.porden/docs.md

 While Alfred gazed in hope once more to prove

-The sweet enchantment of her looks of love ;
+The sweet enchantment of her looks of love;

 But, tho' as fair as ever painter drew,